xianxianzhou/PrivadoID-docs/docs/issuer-node/issuer-node-api/claim/apis.md

 - `typ` and `type` indicate the way the user's wallet interacts with the Node.

 This JSON can then be pasted on a third-party app's interface that supports generating QR codes.
-Once a QR code is generated, the user can scan it via Polygon ID app on mobile and accept a credential on his/her wallet.
+Once a QR code is generated, the user can scan it via Uptick ID app on mobile and accept a credential on his/her wallet.

 <a href="https://self-hosted-platform.polygonid.me/#get-/v1/-identifier-/claims/-id-/qrcode" target="_blank">API Reference</a>